mothur/mothur.github.io/_wiki/costello_stool_analysis.md

 black colors.

 When generating Venn diagrams we are limited by the number of samples that we can analyze simultaneously.
-Let\'s take a look at the Venn diagrams for the first female subject using the [venn](venn)
+Let's take a look at the Venn diagrams for the first female subject using the [venn](venn)
 command: